nus-cs4344-students/fun-jump/README.md

 ##Known issues
 As different browsers implement HTML5 differently, things are not working perfectly on all platforms.
 * Audio is not played on iOS Safari
+* Scket connection to srver is not established if SERVER_NAME set to IP adderss on my Mac, after upgrading XCode.
+It works fine using "localhost" or loopback ip, 127.0.0.1, and on the server.